BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

 Expert Rider, Woodland Creature.
- King's Knights — *When riding alongside their liege, the knights of Mirkwood are deadlier still.*
+ King's Knights â€” *When riding alongside their liege, the knights of Mirkwood are deadlier still.*
 Whilst mounted, Mirkwood Cavalry models count as being in range of a banner if they are within 6" of Thranduil, King of the Woodland Realm.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image138.jpeg)